 Dolton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dolton is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Dolton who work in office and administrative support (15.52%), sales jobs (13.57%), and management occupations (6.32%).

 In Dolton, however, the average commute to work is quite long.
 On average, people spend 36.63 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Like elsewhere in America, most people in Dolton use a private automobile to get to work.
 But notably, a substantial number of Dolton‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The per capita income in Dolton in 2010 was $20,124, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $80,496 for a family of four.
+The per capita income in Dolton in 2010 was $20,178, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,712 for a family of four.
 However, Dolton contains both very wealthy and poor people as well.